Film selection

 Each year, this prize is awarded following a call for projects for an original production dedicated to mountains and the environment.

-Each year, the festival trophies are designed by renowned visual artist and mountaineer Andy Parkin.
-These unique pieces are crafted from materials recovered from the mountains.
+Each year our festival trophies are created by renowned visual artist and mountaineer, Andy Parkin.
+These unique pieces are crafted from materials Andy retrieves on his forays into the mountains.